(go to FAQ page)

 - Keep soil & mulch off top of rootball, so plant can breathe.

 This elevated planting method is rather different, but simply works better.
-Trees2Go once planted, for 17 years, offering a full 2-year warranty.
+Trees2Go use to install, for 17 years (until 2020), offering a full 2-year warranty.
 Learned a thing or two.

 Try Googling images of “tree planting method“.
 MOST of those diagrams show plants set at or below grade, at risk of drowning (especially in a clay bed).

 Now try “garden planting method“.
 See the raised beds?
 This keeps tops of rootballs above even the heaviest of downpours.
 If it WORKS for veggies, it will WORK for plants.